 CDI is a leading subsea contractor providing construction, maintenance and decommissioning services to the oil and gas industry from the shallowest to the deepest waters in the Gulf of Mexico.
 Over three decades, CDI has developed a reputation for innovation in underwater construction techniques and equipment.
-With its diversified fleet of 12 vessels, CDI performs services in support of drilling, well completion and construction projects involving pipelines, production platforms and risers and subsea production systems.
-Through ERT, the Company acquires and operates mature offshore natural gas and oil properties to provide customers a cost-effective alternative to the decommissioning process.
+With its diversified fleet of 11 vessels, CDI performs services in support of drilling, well completion and construction projects involving pipelines, production platforms and risers and subsea production systems.
+Through ERT, the Company acquires and operates mature offshore natural gas and oil properties which provides customers a cost effective alternative to the decommissioning process.
 The Company's customers include major and independent natural gas and oil producers, pipeline transmission companies and offshore engineering and construction firms.
-See Note 10 of the Notes to Consolidated Financial Statements for financial information with respect to the Company's business segments.
+See Note 10 of the notes to Consolidated Financial Statements for financial information with respect to the Company's business segments.

 In water depths up to 1,000 feet, CDI performs traditional subsea services which include air and SAT diving in support of marine construction activities.
 CDI is uniquely qualified to provide these services in the Gulf "spot market" where projects are generally turnkey in nature, short in duration (two to 30 days) and require constant rescheduling and availability of multiple vessels.
-Each of the Company's 12 vessels perform these traditional services, six of which support SAT diving and four of these have DP systems.
+Of the Company's 11 vessels that perform these traditional services, five support SAT diving and three of these have DP systems.
 CDI has the largest fleet of SAT and DP vessels permanently deployed in the Gulf.
 In addition, the Company's highly qualified personnel have the technical and operational experience to manage turnkey projects to satsify customers' requirements and achieve CDI's targeted profitability.
-Leases awarded in the Gulf's shallower waters between 1993 and 1996 more than doubled pushing offshore rig utilization in the Gulf over 90%.
-Management believes demand for CDI's traditional services will continue to increase because the need for marine construction services typically follows drilling activity by six to 18 months.
+Between 1993 and 1996 leases awarded in the Gulf's shallower waters more than doubled pushing offshore rig utilization in the Gulf over 90%.
+Demand for CDI's services typically follows drilling activity in the shallower waters by six to 18 months and in the Deepwater by 12 to 24 months.

-As the activity in the Deepwater Gulf of Mexico continues to increase, technological challenges inherent to this environment are requiring subsea contractors to develop new technology.
+As the activity in the Deepwater Gulf of Mexico continues to increase, technological challenges inherent to the environment are requiring subsea contractors to develop new and modify existing technology.
 Through its Deepwater Technical Services Group, CDI provides integrated solutions to satisfy its customers' Deepwater construction and maintenance needs.
-With a fleet of six Deepwater-capable vessels, CDI has the most technically diverse fleet permanently deployed in the Gulf for the delivery of these subsea solutions.
-This fleet includes the DP multi-service vessel UNCLE JOHN, three DP vessels, the WITCH QUEEN, the BALMORAL SEA and the MERLIN, and the Deepwater service barge, the SEA SORCERESS.
-Coflexip has recently chartered the sixth Deepwater vessel, the CSO CONSTRUCTOR, to Quantum, the Company's joint venture with Coflexip.
-The CSO CONSTRUCTOR will also be available to CDI, subject to Quantum's needs.
+With a fleet of five Deepwater-capable vessels, CDI has the most technically diverse fleet permanently deployed for the delivery of these subsea solutions in the Gulf.
+This fleet includes the DP multi-service vessel UNCLE JOHN, three DP vessels, WITCH QUEEN, BALMORAL SEA, and MERLIN, and the Deepwater service barge, SEA SORCERESS.
+Quantum, the Company's joint venture with Coflexip, is now offering a sixth vessel, CSO CONSTRUCTOR.
 The alliance with Coflexip and other alliances with offshore service and equipment providers enhance CDI's ability to provide both full field development and life of field services.
 In 1997, the Deepwater Gulf experienced record lease sales, increased drilling activity, new discoveries, increased subsea development and advances in drilling and completion technology.
-The Company believes that the Deepwater Gulf of Mexico will continue to be among the most active exploration and development areas in the world.
+The Company believes that the Deepwater Gulf of Mexico will continue to be among the most active exploration and development areas.